o5harshit/Knowledge-Hub/README.md

 ---

 If you want, I can also **create a shorter “Student Assignment Ready” version** that highlights the demo steps and core features in a concise way for submission.

-Do you want me to do that?